C-3-F/CS324/09b-hw-concurrency/README.md

      clients connect and are handled, and ignore any cost associated with server start-up.

+      The on-the-fly method will be the slowest because it has to create threads during every connection.

  23. Which of the concurrency models has the most expensive _start-up_ cost and why?
 Consider only the cost associated with server start-up, and ignore any cost at the time new clients connect and are handled.

+     The thread pool will be the slowest because it has to allocate all the thread specific data beforehand

  24. Which (one or more) of the three concurrency models, as implemented in this assignment, has/have an explicit limitation in terms of number of clients that can be handled concurrently and why?
 Assume that system resources are unlimited.

+     the `no-concurrency` model and the `threadpool-based concurrency` models.
+The no concurrency can only handle one connection at a time. and the threadpool based one predefines the number of threads that are in the pool.

  25. Which (one or more) of the three of the models allow(s) allow sharing of memory and data structures without the use of inter-process communication (e.g., pipes, sockets) and why?

+     Both of the thread methods share memory and data structures.
+Threads share a memory space within a process which allows for shared data.